RoelKroes/wspr2sondehub/README.md

 # wspr2sondehub

-wspr2sondehub is a simple program written in PHP to scrape the wspr database for High Altitude Balloons, decode the telemetry, log the telemetry in a local file and post the telemetry on amateur.sondehub.org
+wspr2sondehub is a simple program written in PHP to scrape the wspr database every 5 minutes for telemetry from High Altitude Balloons, decode this telemetry, log the telemetry in a local file and post the telemetry on amateur.sondehub.org
-It is very, very basic but it runs.
+It is still very, very basic but it runs.

 The program follows the protocol as described at: https://www.qrp-labs.com/flights/s4#protocol Currently I use it for my own balloons.
-Feel free to use or modify it.

 The program is written in PHP and can be installed on almost any computer.